buildingamind/NewbornEmbodiedTuringTest/README.md

 # **Unity environment for ChickAI: virtual controlled-rearing experiments**

-This is a collection of tools for simulating virtual agents under controlled-rearing conditions.
-The agents generated and studied through this pipeline can be compared directly to real chicks recorded by the **[**Building a Mind Lab**](http://buildingamind.com/)**.
-This pipeline provides all necessary components for simulating and replicating embodied models from the lab.
+This repository provides tools for simulating virtual agents under controlled-rearing conditions.
+The agents generated and studied through this pipeline can be compared directly to real chicks recorded by the **[Building a Mind Lab](http://buildingamind.com/)**.
+The pipeline includes all necessary components for simulating and replicating embodied models from the lab.
 The figure below shows the experiment setup for the three experiments discussed in the guide.

 <img src="docs/digital_twin.jpg" alt="Digital Twin" style="zoom:35%;" />

 ## **How to Use this Repository**

-This directory provides three components for building embodied virtual agents.
-These are a video game which serves as a virtual world, a set of programs to run experiments in the virtual world, and a set of programs to visualize the data coming from the experiments.
+This repository consists of three main components for building embodied virtual agents:
+1. A video game that serves as a virtual world.
+2. Programs for running experiments in the virtual world.
+3. Programs for visualizing the data from the experiments.

 ## **Directory Structure**

-**Following the directory structure of the code.**
+**The directory structure of the code is as follows:**

 ```